Undergraduate Financial Aid

 After financial aid or University scholarships are subtracted from your total cost of attendance, there are several options to help manage your costs at USF.

-- An interest-free payment plan, dividing out-of-pocket costs over ten months
+- An interest-free payment plan, dividing out-of-pocket costs over eight months

 - Federal Direct Parent PLUS loans